Thales of Miletus: Egypt

 Thales may have been educated in Egypt.

 Several ancient authors assume that Thales, at one point in his life, visited Egypt, where he learned about geometry.
 It is considered possible that Thales visited Egypt, since Miletus had a permanent colony there (namely Naucratis).
-It is also said Thales had close contacts with the priests of Thebes who instructed him, or even that he instructed them in geometry.
+It is also said that Thales had close contacts with the priests of Thebes who instructed him, or even that he instructed them in geometry.
 It is also possible Thales knew about Egypt from accounts of others, without actually visiting it.

 Babylon

-Aside from Egypt, the other mathematically advanced, ancient civilization before the Greeks was Babylonia, another commonplace attribution of travel for a mathematically-minded philosopher.
+Aside from Egypt, the other mathematically advanced ancient civilization before the Greeks was Babylonia, another common destination for a mathematically minded philosopher.

 Historians Roger L. Cooke and B.L.
 Van der Waerden come down on the side of Babylonian mathematics influencing the Greeks, citing the use of e. g. the sexagesimal system (or base 60).
 Cooke notes "This relation, however, is controversial."
 Other historians, such as D. R. Dicks, take issue with the idea of Babylonian influence on Greek mathematics.
 For until around the time of Hipparchus (c.
 190–120 BC) their sexagesimal system was unknown.

-Herodotus wrote the Greeks learnt the gnomon from the Babylonians.
-Thales's follower Anaximander is credited with introducing the gnomon to the Greeks.
+Herodotus wrote that the Greeks learned the gnomon from the Babylonians.
+Thales's follower, Anaximander, is credited with introducing the gnomon to the Greeks.
 Herodotus also wrote that the practice of dividing the day into 12 parts, and the polos, came to the Greeks from the Babylonians.
-(Note: The exact meaning of this use of the word polos is unknown, current theories include: "the heavenly dome", "the tip of the axis of the celestial sphere", or a spherical concave sundial.)
+(Note: The exact meaning of this use of the word polos is unknown; current theories include: "the heavenly dome", "the tip of the axis of the celestial sphere", or a spherical concave sundial.)
 Yet this too is disputed, for example by historian L. Zhmud, who points out the gnomon was known to both Egyptians and Babylonians, the division of the day into twelve parts (and by analogy the year) was known to the Egyptians already in the 2nd millennium BC, and the idea of the polos was not used outside of Greece at this time.